 The Flats at Brockett Court provide 26 suite-style residences for juniors, extending living options beyond the traditional residence halls.
 Each includes four bedrooms, two bathrooms, full kitchen, washer and dryer, and a living area.
 A few of the units are two bedroom, one bath.
 All are fully furnished.
 A community room offers a social space for residents.

 The Village on Grand provides neighborhood-style housing on Grand Avenue for seniors and some juniors.
 The Village includes 24 cottages—some single, some duplex, and three triplex “mansions,”—each housing four individuals.
 Each fully furnished cottage has a full-size kitchen, washer and dryer, four bedrooms with full-size beds, four bathrooms, and a living area.
 Each unit has front and rear covered porches and spacious backyards.
 Reserved parking is available for each resident.

 Most rooms in the residence halls are double occupancy; single rooms, when available, cost more.
 Each room is furnished with the following items per occupant: a single bed, desk, chair, chest and wardrobe/closet.
 Students must provide all linens and any other accessories.
 Beginning in Fall 2016, Austin College will no longer provide cable service in individual residence halls rooms.
 Cable will be available in the common areas of each residential building.
 Students who wish to watch television shows through a TV will need to bring a smart TV that can be connected to the Internet or a streaming device (Roku, Apple TV, Chrome Cast, etc.).

-Bryan Apartments, Johnson ‘Roo Suites and all residence halls are equipped with ResNet data network access, which provides students with email and wireless internet access.
+Bryan Apartments, Johnson ‘Roo Suites and all residence halls are all equipped with both wired and wireless networks.